Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/06/saml-front-channel-and-back-channel-examples.md

 ## Back-channel SAML

 The key difference with back-channel SAML is additional direct communication between the service provider and identity provider.
-Typically, the identity provider won’t send the full assertion to the user agent in the form.
+Typically, the identity provider won't send the full assertion to the user agent in the form.
 Instead, it supplies a reference to the assertion.
 The service provider will use this reference to request the assertion directly from the identity provider.

 Because the back-channel can be secured, and because the assertion is not visible to the user agent, this makes things more secure.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2018/06/SAML-back-channel-overview.png" alt="SAML Back Channel Overview" loading="lazy"}
 :::

-Let’s overlay the back-channel sequence with the sample addresses:
+Let's overlay the back-channel sequence with the sample addresses:

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2018/06/SAML-back-channel-example.png" alt="SAML Back Channel Example" loading="lazy"}
 :::